joaocastro2002/joaocastro2002/README.md

 </p>

   <p>
-    <b>Note:</b> Although these are the tools I use the most, I am always willing to learn more.
+    <b>Note:</b> Although these are the tools I use the most, or that I know the basics of, I am always willing to learn more.
   </p>